-Artichokes, asparagus, yellow squash, radicchio, peas, zucchini, beans, aubergines, peppers, fennels, cabbages have the perfect habitat and grow in abundance.
+Artichokes, asparagus, yellow squash, radicchio, peas, zucchini, beans, aubergines, peppers, fennels, and cabbages have the perfect habitat and grow in abundance.

 Venetian believed, and still do, that genuine fresh produce didn't need long elaboration that would otherwise distort their taste.

-Venice has been for centuries the main door to international trade with the East.
-The cultural exchange and interaction have created a particular cuisine highly influenced by foreign commerce.
+In addition, cultural exchange and interaction have created a particular cuisine highly influenced by foreign commerce.

-The Venetians were very good at marketing those spices to the rest of Europe as a status symbol, increasing demand, and creating a lucrative market for "Venetian" packed spices.
+The Venetians were good at marketing those spices to the rest of Europe as a status symbol, increasing demand, and creating a lucrative market for "Venetian" packed spices.

 Rice was also imported to Europe through Venice, and during the Middle Ages, it was so expensive that it was sold by counting each grain.

-During 1500s, hinterlands were added to the Venetian state, and as rice was planted in those fields, it became an integral part of the Venetian diet.
+During the 1500s, hinterlands were added to the Venetian state, and as rice was planted in those fields, it became an integral part of the Venetian diet.

 The family Corner bought entire sugar cane plantations between Cyprus and Crete, and the best-refined sugar was imported into Venice.